inducer/lecture-tube/README.md

     ffmpeg -i dest.avi -acodec copy -vcodec copy dest.mkv

 You can tell that this is a better-behaved file because all of a sudden you can seek in it in a video player.
-If you've made the mistake of mismatch frame rate and audio rate, you'll see "duplicating/dropping frame" messages warning you of fun up ahead.
+If you've made the mistake of mismatching frame rate and audio rate, you'll see "duplicating/dropping frame" messages warning you of fun up ahead.